Skip to main content

 5. Close with a useful next step

-Finish with a next step that fits the role.
-A strong closing sounds operational and calm.
-It suggests a conversation about site priorities, first-week contribution, or standards you would protect.
+End your letter with a next step that fits the role.
+A strong closing sounds practical and composed, inviting a conversation about site priorities, first-week contributions, or standards you aim to uphold.

 See a closing example